Smoked Traeger Pulled Pork

-While Traeger comes to temperature, trim excess fat off pork butt.
+While the Traeger comes to temperature, trim excess fat off pork butt.
 Generously season with Traeger Big Game Rub on all sides.

-Place pork in a dish large enough for you to “pull” the meat, removing and discarding the bone and any excess fat.
+Place the pork in a dish large enough to pull the meat, removing and discarding the bone and any excess fat.
 Add separated liquid back to pork and season to taste with additional Big Game Rub.